pablogr/ML_fullerenes/CODE_FOR_FORECASTING/README.md

 # ML_fullerenes_renormalization_code_for_forecasting

 ===============================================
-                 PROGRAM USED TO FORECAST THE RENORMALIZATION OF ELECTRONIC EIGENVALUES OF FULLERENES See 'ELECTRON-VIBRATIONAL RENORMALIZATION IN FULLERENES THROUGH AB INITION AND MACHINE LEARNING METHODS' BY PABLO GARCIA-RISUENO ET AL.
+                 PROGRAM TO FORECAST THE RENORMALIZATION OF ELECTRONIC EIGENVALUES OF FULLERENES See 'ELECTRON-VIBRATIONAL RENORMALIZATION IN FULLERENES THROUGH AB INITION AND MACHINE LEARNING METHODS' BY PABLO GARCIA-RISUENO ET AL.
 ===============================================